libwww-perl/WWW-Mechanize/README.md

 # VERSION

-version 1.83
+version 1.84

 # SYNOPSIS

-`WWW::Mechanize`, or Mech for short, is a Perl module for stateful programmatic web browsing, used for automating interaction with websites.

-Features include:

-- All HTTP methods
-- High-level hyperlink and HTML form support, without having to parse HTML yourself
-- SSL support
-- Automatic cookies
-- Custom HTTP headers
-- Automatic handling of redirections
-- Proxies
-- HTTP authentication

-Mech supports performing a sequence of page fetches including following links and submitting forms.
+WWW::Mechanize supports performing a sequence of page fetches including following links and submitting forms.
 Each fetched page is parsed and its links and forms are extracted.
 A link or a form can be selected, form fields can be filled and the next page can be fetched.